inspec/inspec-vault/README.md

 end
 ```

-Chef Inspec will determine a secret lookup path and access Vault.
+Chef InSpec will determine a secret lookup path and access Vault.
 With no other settings, Chef InSpec will look for a Vault secret located at `secret/inspec/my_profile` with a key named "some_input".
 Chef InSpec will use the Vault secret if found, but otherwise it will fall back to other means of resolving the input, such as the profile metadata or CLI values.

 ## Configuring the Plugin